What is the Best Age to Start Martial Arts? | Explained

 Perhaps, they key to becoming highly successful when beginning mixed martial arts late in your career, is to become an Olympian..
 No big deal right?
 Just kidding.

-Although we've covered several examples of professional fighters having success when beginning at different ages, you can also have success without becoming a professional fighter.
+Although we've covered several examples of professional fighters having success when beginning at different ages, you can also have success without needing to become a professional MMA fighter.

 If you're training just because you love the martial arts, or want to get in better shape, or enjoy the camaraderie, there will still be tremendous benefits.